-When it comes to beaches, Greece is often recognised as one of the best beach holiday destinations in the world.
+When it comes to beaches, Greece is often recognized as one of the best beach holiday destinations in the world.
 Within Greece itself, the island of Milos has some wonderful beaches.
 This relatively small Greek island has over 80 incredible beaches.
 Whether you’d prefer a small secluded bay, or a vast stretch of golden sand, Milos has a beach for every taste!
-My top three suggestions are: A Sailing Trip around Milos.
+My top three suggestions are a sailing trip around Milos.
 The best way to admire the island’s beauty, check out inaccessible beaches, and swim in beautiful places such as Kleftiko.
 Visit Sarakiniko Beach!
 The smooth white volcanic rock of Sarakiniko Beach is unique, and a must-see when visiting Milos.
 It’s just like a lunar landscape!
 Milos island 4WD tour – Take a day tour across the island to look at a different side of Milos, visit an old sulphur mine, and of course, spend time on even more beaches!

 WHEN TO VISIT MILOS?

 Milos is best visited in June and July, and September and October.
-The only reason to avoid August, is because of the numbers of other tourists visiting at that time of year!
-It’s a perfect destination for families and couples seeking a week or two week vacation, and there’s plenty to see and do.
+The only reason to avoid August is because of the number of other tourists visiting at that time of year!
+It’s a perfect destination for families and couples seeking a week or two-week vacation, and there’s plenty to see and do.

 By Lora from Explore With Lora.

-Sri Lanka has recently become one of my favourite countries that I’ve travelled.
+Sri Lanka has recently become one of my favorite countries that I’ve traveled to.
 It’s growing in popularity but isn’t overly crowded or touristic compared to other nearby destinations.
 It’s budget-friendly, full of friendly locals, and home to incredible landscapes, including world-class beaches that can be found all throughout the countries coastline.
 Sri Lanka is a perfect beach holiday because it has something for everyone, from the party beaches of Mirissa to the sleepy beaches of Tricomalee.